 * FACT… people with intellectual disabilities are at a 40% greater risk for preventable secondary health issues than the general population

-* FACT… on a national level, a recent study suggested up to 75% of Special Olympics athletes are considered overweight
+* FACT… on a national level, studies suggested up to 75% of Special Olympics athletes are considered overweight

 * FACT… in general health care professionals are not trained in, or experienced with, caring for people with intellectual disabilities

 Special Olympics Kansas (SOKS) has offered Healthy Athletes since 2003.
 This program provides free health screenings to registered SOKS athletes at competition venues and at selected stand alone events.
 Offered in a welcoming, family friendly and fun environment, these screenings educate athletes on healthy life style choices and attempt to identify potential health issues.
 When health issues are discovered they are shared with guardians, and when asked SOKS will work with caregivers to develop a follow-up plan with a health professional.

 In Kansas, every year, athletes participate in 5 Healthy Athlete screenings offered at state competitions.
 Screenings are provided by local health care professionals who receive special training and volunteer their time and talents to benefit the athletes.